Direct Draw Beer System: Essentials for Perfect Pub Pours

 Draft beer systems vary, and key differences hinge on several aspects.
 For example:

-• Direct draw vs. long draw systems: Direct draw is typically seen in kegerators and is suited for settings with the keg close to the dispensing point, while long draw systems can transport beer over longer distances.
+- Direct draw vs. long draw systems: Direct draw is typically seen in kegerators and is a straightforward draft beer system ideal for settings with the keg close to the dispensing point, while long draw systems can transport beer over longer distances.

 Every draft beer system comprises critical components such as: